BurnySc2/python-sc2/README.md

 [![codecov](https://codecov.io/gh/BurnySc2/python-sc2/branch/develop/graph/badge.svg?token=Pq5XkKw5VC)](https://codecov.io/gh/BurnySc2/python-sc2)

 # A StarCraft II API Client for Python 3
+This is a fork of BurnySc2/python-sc2 library.
+The purpose is to provide support for the Scion Custom Units mod.

+CURRENTLY UNDER DEVELOPMENT.
+NO RELEASES YET.

 An easy-to-use library for writing AI Bots for StarCraft II in Python 3.
 The ultimate goal is simplicity and ease of use, while still preserving all functionality.
 A really simple worker rush bot should be no more than twenty lines of code, not two hundred.
 However, this library intends to provide both high and low level abstractions.